Our new topic is Online, Social and Participatory Media - or OSP for short.

 Here's a reminder of some magazines you can use as inspiration for your preliminary exercise:

-Task: Create front cover and single page spread - similar to your coursework.
+Task: Create a front cover and single page spread - similar to your coursework.
 The magazine needs to be appropriate to the brief we have been given in terms of content and target audience.

 Length: approximately 350-400 words

+Equipment: Smart phone or a school camera (limited numbers available); school computers/home computers Note: you may need to bring in the cable to capture the videos from your phone or use data to upload to Google Drive / iCloud.
 Groups: None.
 You MUST work individually.
 However, other people can appear in your photos or operate equipment (e.g. camera) as long as they are directed by the candidate submitting the work.
 You may want to get into groups of two or three to help each other complete this task.
+What your magazine needs to include: Content:

 - A front cover and single page feature for a new celebrity gossip magazine, aimed at an audience demographic of NRS social grades C2DE.